Tennyx/oidc-idp-sim/README.md

  ![REQ_3](https://i.imgur.com/ABiIkwE.png)

  This is good enough for Okta!
-After all these steps, Okta will finally grant its own ID token to the user accessing "dummy app" `http://localhost:8080`.
+After all these steps, Okta will finally grant its own ID token to the user accessing our client app at `http://localhost:5001/login`.

  ## The Userinfo Flow

 One last thing to go over: In the example above, our `.env` `USERINFO_FLOW` value is false.
 As mentioned before, that means there is no `/userinfo` endpoint populating our external IDP configured in Okta.
 However - if an endpoint exists in that optional field, the flow looks slightly different.

-- Run `ctrl+c` on your flask server to cancel it.
+- Run `ctrl+c` on your flask OIDC IDP server to cancel it.
 - In `.env`, change the `USERINFO_FLOW` value to `true`.
-- Back in terminal, run `python app.py` to run the server again.
+- Back in terminal, run `python idp_server.py` to run the server again.
 You should see a message `Okta IDP endpoints updated...` as the `/userinfo` endpoint in your IDP config should now be populated.
 IF this field is populated, Okta will not get user information from the ID token returned, but rather it will make an extra call to the `/userinfo` endpoint of the IDP sim with the access token you returned at `/token`.
 - Take a look here:

 ![USERINFO_1](https://i.imgur.com/Z6fZlKi.png)